…benefit from a breadth of opportunity and always be encouraged to achieve more than they thought was possible

 When we started to unpick the values that our school community wanted our children to have, we narrowed it down to just 4; Resilience, Respect, Resourceful and Collaborative.
 We firmly believed that if our children had these 4 key values, we would set them up as learners for life; not just children who achieved well and were academically astute but lovely people too who had an interest in others and the world around them, yet were strong, mindful people who had an inner confidence.
+In September 2016, we responded to the needs and changing dynamic of our school as we had grown from just 62 children to over 100 and things felt a little different; we recognised we needed to talk actively and model two new values; responsibility and pride.
+These now sit with our original four as the cornerstones to all that we do in school.

 This was the very first value that we began to unpick with the children when we began values teaching and it’s the one we probably refer to the most with them; all day, every day!
 Being resilient means weathering the storm, going back and trying again, doing something now because it will help in the future.
 In terms of their learning, we also link resilience to ignoring distractions and not creating any for others.
 This is hugely important to allow children to be ‘in the flow’ of learning, something we also link to work on our effort mountain.
 This great picture of children at the bottom of the mountain they later climbed in Wales.
 I remember standing at the bottom of it and drawing on the lessons of resilience that they used in class and how this might be needed to go up the mountain.
 Children’s sense of achievement is so closely linked to the sense of resilience they show and by talking about it and making it real for them in a range of contexts.